SparkScratch-P/SPARK-Captcha/README.md

 <img src="https://raw.githubusercontent.com/SparkScratch-P/SPARK-Captcha/776fe275e803e633a875a4ed34acd445f96cdf1f/sphere-smile-bioman-avatar-1-red-a72cf4bd00d82ecfb8a05d2dec09fdd2.svg" align="right" alt="no robot">

-## SPARK Capcha
+# SPARK Captcha

 ---

-A SPARK based Completely Automated Public Turing test to tell Computers and Humans Apart(CAPTCHA) !
+## A SPARK based Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA) !

  This CAPTCHA has been equipped with moden and updated Anti-AI Configurations.
 It is Free, Open-source and easy to use.
+You can use it without any registration and authoristion.
+It serves free in your site; and protects your resources!